 Characteristics of Thallophyta

-2. This is due to the nonappearance of “true roots” and vascular tissue that is required to transport water and minerals.
+This is due to the nonappearance of “true roots” and vascular tissue that is required to transport water and minerals.
 Therefore, they are found in moist or wet places.

-3. They are autotrophic by nature.
+They are autotrophic by nature.

-5. Reserve food is normally starch.
+Reserve food is normally starch.

-6. After the photosynthesis process, glucose is formed and consumed almost immediately, the remaining glucose is transformed into complex compounds called starch.
+After the photosynthesis process, glucose is formed and consumed almost immediately, the remaining glucose is transformed into complex compounds called starch.

 They contain a cell wall made up of cellulose around their cells.

-8. Nonappearance of vascular tissue.
+Non Appearance of vascular tissue.

 Sex organs are simple, single-celled, there is no embryo making after fertilization.

 Division of Thallophyta:

-They are chlorophyll-containing thalloids.
+They are chlorophyll-containing thalloid.
 They are autotrophic and largely water plants.
-On a side note, it has been seen that green algae procedures a symbiotic relationship with sloths that are natural to the lush tropical rainforests of South America and Central America.
+On a side note, it has been seen that green algae procedures have a symbiotic relationship with sloths that are natural to the lush tropical rainforests of South America and Central America.
 Sloth fur is very rough and readily absorbs water.
 As a result, sloth fur procedures are a moist and damp environment for the algae to flourish.
 The algae in return, deliver the sloth with extra nutrition and disguise from predators.
 Example: Spirogyra.

 They are achlorophyllous (meaning they do not create chlorophyll) heterotrophic thallophytes.
 Occasionally, to overcome this handicap, fungi may grow a symbiotic relationship with algae or a cyanobacterium.
 The algae can create food as it has chlorophyll and the fungi in return offer a safe environment that shields the algae from Ultraviolet rays.
 Lichen is an example where two creatures act as a single part.

 The only major feature of a bryophyte is that it does not have true vascular matter.
-Some do have tissues which are used to carrying water but are not considered to be a true vascular tissue due to the shortage of lignin.
+Some do have tissues that are used to carry water but are not considered to be true vascular tissue due to the shortage of lignin.